One Week (2008 film): Streaming

 In December 2019, the film was released online on the Canada Media Fund's Encore+ YouTube channel.

 Reception

+On the review aggregator website Rotten Tomatoes, 50% of eight critics' reviews are positive, with an average rating of 6.9/10.

 Dennis Harvey of Variety wrote, "Result is inoffensive.
 But even the protag's looming mortality never seems more than a familiar narrative gimmick.
 Similarly, Arthur E. Cooper's widescreen lensing captures much spectacular scenery unspectacularly; the soundtrack is wallpapered with Canadian contemporary singer-songwriter tracks that are nice, but tend to blur together.
 All other aspects are pro if uninspired."

 Greg Quill of the Toronto Star wrote, "[T]he movie's real strength comes from three sources – the understated craft in Jackson's performance as he tenderly steers his character toward enlightenment and acceptance; the distinctive qualities of the Canadian landscape, and the third-person narrative provided by Campbell Scott.
 His eloquent, conversational commentary provides both a deeper understanding of our pilgrim's progress and the bigger-picture wisdom of a seasoned observer of life's mysteries, large and small."